RNCM Young Strings

 At Young Strings, the emphasis is on making music and enjoying it.
 Most of our music lessons for children are in groups and our pupils have fun learning together though musical games, singing and movement as well as through playing their instruments.

-Most pupils enter aged 5 years and progress through all three stages until they are 12 years old.
+Most pupils enter aged five years and progress through all three stages until they are 12 years old.
 If places become available, they are offered to children on the waiting list.

 There is no audition, nor requirement of prior musical training, when children join Young Strings at Stage 1.
 For Stages 2 and 3, children will need to have suitable ability on their string instrument to be offered a place learning with children of an equivalent age.